TXiang-lab/JPEC/README.md

 For example, if an ID appears only once or twice in the pedigree, there is usually not enough information to decide whether it is mainly sire-like or dam-like.
 With `--swap-min-count 3`, JPEC only evaluates IDs that appear at least 3 times across the sire and dam columns combined.

-Larger values require stronger pedigree support before an ID is considered for swap checking.

 ###### **Optional chrX VCF for swap checking**

 If the sire–dam swap checking module uses chrX evidence, an additional **chrX VCF file** can be provided.

-If the sex chromosome in the VCF is not labeled as `X`, users can specify the corresponding chromosome label(s) with `--chrX-names` (default: `X,chrX`) so that JPEC can recognize and read the sex chromosome correctly.
+If the sex chromosome in the VCF is not labeled as `X`, users can specify the corresponding chromosome label(s) with `--chrX-names` (e.g.: `19`) so that JPEC can recognize chromsome 19 as sex chromosome and read the sex chromosome correctly.

 chrX-based swap checking is controlled by: